Main Points

 Subglandular placement:

-The implant is placed beneath the breast tissue and skin over the Pectoral
+The implant is placed beneath the breast tissue and skin, but over the Pectoral

 Submuscular Placement: